Saritasa/cordova-plugin-applepay/README.md

 ### Responses

-Three kinds of responses:
+`ApplePay.makePaymentRequest` can receive three kinds of responses:
-- When an user did authorize payment.
+- When an user has authorized payment.
 You should call `ApplePay.completeAuthorizationTransaction` in order to finish.
 ```json
 {
     "action": "didAuthorizePayment",
     "payment": ...
 }
 ```
-- When an user did select shipping contact.
+- When an user has selected shipping contact.
 You should call `ApplePay.completeShippingContactTransaction` in order to update the info.
 ```json
 {
     "action": "didSelectShippingContact",
     "shippingContact": ...
 }
 ```
-- When an user did select payment method.
+- When an user has selected payment method.
 You should call `ApplePay.completePaymentMethodTransaction` in order to update the info.
 ```json
 {
     "action": "didSelectPaymentMethod",